alexmcdermid/railestate/README.md

 - **Image Uploads**: Support for uploading and storing images related to listings in AWS.
 - **SPA Functionality**: Uses Hotwire's Turbo and Stimulus for a fast, SPA-like user experience.
 - **Dockerization**: Containerized environment for consistent development and deployment.
+- **RESTful API**: Provides a RESTful API that allows you to programmatically manage and retrieve Railestate listings.
+- **Swagger Documentation**: Detailed explanation and interactive capabilities for the API, please log in and navigate to the Swagger documentation available on your profile page.

 ## Tech Stack